tc39/proposal-module-keys/README.md

 *  an `isPublicKey(x)` function that returns true only for public keys produced by `makeFrenemies`.
 This makes it easier to write solid `mayOpen` and `ifFrom` predicates.

+Before execution of the module body starts, we export its `frenemies.publicKey`.

 ## Use Case Summary